A gentle serum and towel on a counter for a post botox skin care routine.

 • Make Sunscreen a Non-Negotiable Habit: To maintain your results long-term, daily sun protection is essential.
 Using a broad-spectrum SPF 30 or higher every day prevents UV damage that breaks down collagen and can counteract the smoothing effects of your treatment.

-What to Do Right After Your Botox Appointment
+How to Prepare for Your Botox Appointment

 You did it!
 You’ve taken a step toward smoother, refreshed skin, and now the key is to protect that investment.
 What you do in the first few hours and days after your appointment is just as important as the treatment itself.
 Think of it as the final, crucial step in getting those flawless results you’re looking for.
 The main goal of Botox aftercare is simple: keep the product exactly where your provider skillfully placed it.
 By following a few straightforward rules, you help the neurotoxin settle into the targeted muscles properly, preventing it from migrating to other areas of your face.
 This not only gives you the best possible outcome—think smooth forehead and relaxed crow’s feet—but also helps minimize the chance of unwanted side effects like eyelid drooping or excessive bruising.
 Don’t worry, the guidelines are easy to follow and only last for a short time.
 Consider it a little bit of dedicated downtime to ensure your treatment works beautifully.
 From your posture to your workout routine, these small adjustments make a huge difference in how your results develop over the next two weeks.
 Let’s walk through the immediate aftercare steps that will set you up for success.

-Stay Upright for at least Four Hours
+Keep Your Head Up for at Least Four Hours

 This is probably the most important rule in the post-Botox playbook.
 For at least four hours after your injections, you’ll need to avoid lying down or bending your head forward for long periods.
 This means no naps, no massages, and no yoga classes right after your appointment.
 The reason is simple: gravity.
 Staying upright helps the Botox settle correctly into the muscles it was intended for.
 Lying down too soon could potentially cause it to spread to unintended areas, which can affect your results.
 Plan your appointment for a time when you can relax at home sitting up—it’s the perfect excuse to catch up on your favorite show.

-Keep Your Hands Off the Treated Area
+Hands Off!
+Avoid Touching the Treated Area

 As tempting as it might be to feel the treated areas, please resist the urge.
 You should avoid touching, rubbing, or applying any pressure to the injection sites for at least 24 hours.
 This is a key piece of Botox aftercare because applying pressure can physically push the product into adjacent muscles, which you definitely don’t want.
 This also means being extra gentle when you wash your face later in the day—use a light touch and pat your skin dry.
 For the same reason, it’s a good idea to skip wearing tight hats or headbands that might press on your forehead or brow area.
 Just let your skin be for a day.